s-victor/TinyPedal/docs/customization.md

 Note, global background color will only be visible when `enable_translucent_background` option is disabled or translucent background is not supported.
 Some widgets with own background setting may override this option.

     grid_move_size
 Set grid size for grid move, value in pixel.
-Default value is `8` pixel.
+Default is `8` pixel.
 Minimum value is limited to `1`.

 ## Shared memory API